Sparta Rotterdam

 Sparta Rotterdam ([ˈspɑrtaː ˌrɔtərˈdɑm]) is a Dutch professional football club based in Rotterdam.
 Established on 1 April 1888, Sparta Rotterdam is the oldest professional football team in the Netherlands.

-Sparta currently compete in the Eredivisie, the top flight of Dutch professional football, which they have won 6 times, having earned promotion from the Eerste Divisie in 2018–19.
+Sparta currently competes in the Eredivisie, the top flight of Dutch professional football, which they have won six times, having earned promotion from the Eerste Divisie in 2018–19.
 The club is one of three professional football clubs from Rotterdam, the others being Excelsior (est. 1902) and Feyenoord (est. 1908).